 - Receive care in a setting that assures confidentiality, personal privacy, safety and security for yourself, your healthcare information and your property

-- Prompt assistance with resolution of your concerns or complaints without coercion; discrimination; reprisal; or unreasonable interruption of care, treatment, and services and to receive information about the complaint resolution process and assistance as needed with filing a grievance, including the right to file a grievance with the Ohio Department of Health at 800.342.0553 or 614.466.7217 or through the Centers for Medicare and Medicaid Services at 800.589.7337 or 216.447.9604 or through the Office of Civil Rights, or other state and federal reporting agencies as indicated
+- Prompt assistance with resolution of your concerns or complaints without coercion; discrimination; reprisal; or unreasonable interruption of care, treatment, and services and to receive information about the complaint resolution process and assistance as needed with filing a grievance, including the right to file a grievance with the Ohio Department of Health at 800.342.0553 or through the Centers for Medicare and Medicaid Services at 800.589.7337 or the Medicare Quality Improvement Organization at 216.447.9604 or through the Office of Civil Rights at 800.836.1019; 800.537.7697 (for TDD assistance), or other state and federal reporting agencies as indicated

 - Be free from all forms of abuse and harassment, including mental, physical, sexual and verbal abuse; neglect: and exploitation